-- Produce scholarship and interpretation of literatures written in English; - Exhibit professional competence in research methods and critical theories; - · Investigate diverse literary and media genres, cultural expressions and rhetorical forms; - Construct, evaluate, and explain creative and/or scholarly literary works; - · Achieve public recognition of expertise in publishing, teaching, or conferencing.
+- Produce scholarship and interpretation of linguistic and or literary texts written in English; - Exhibit professional competence in research methods and critical theories; - Investigate diverse literary, linguistic or media genres, cultural expressions and rhetorical forms; - Construct, evaluate, and explain creative and/or scholarly literary works; - Achieve public recognition of expertise in publishing, teaching, or conferencing.

 To be admitted as a graduate student in the Master of Arts in English program, a student must have completed a B.A. in English, or its equivalent, with a 3.0 GPA in major coursework.
-The applicant must submit the standard application materials and follow the standard application procedures for admission to graduate status and precandidate status as indicated in this Graduate Bulletin.
+The applicant must submit the standard application materials and follow the standard application procedures for admission to graduate status and pre-candidate status as indicated in this Graduate Bulletin.

 Applicants who have earned undergraduate degrees in fields other than English, or who have been working professionally outside the university setting, are welcome to apply.
-After a review of their academic preparation by the Graduate English faculty, applicants will be required to complete any English courses, either before or during the M.A. program, that the M.A.
+After a review of their academic preparation by the Graduate English faculty, applicants will be required to complete any English or linguistics courses, either before or during the M.A. program, that the M.A.
 Program Committee deems necessary for the applicant to successfully pursue graduate study in English.